Alvin-Tan-Yi-Tung/Animal_Disease_Prediction/README.md

 2) Go here (https://googlechromelabs.github.io/chrome-for-testing/) to download the Chrome Driver.
 You can follow this video to download and setup the Chrome Driver too (https://youtu.be/Bpd04FH9ycs?si=oySCEJb65zGl-deM).

-3) Go to terminal and need to install those things -pip install undetected-chromedriver
+3) Go to terminal and need to install those things (pip install undetected-chromedriver, pip install selenium)
-   -pip install selenium

 4) Now you can just run the codes by typing "python scrape.py" in the terminal.